rist-ro/rl-introduction-notes/sutton_rl.md

 #### Models and planning

 **Models can be either distribution models or sampling models**.
 The former assumes full or learned knowledge of the MDP's dynamics $p(s', r | s,a)$.
 A sampling model, however, can only generate one sample from the MDP at a time (a simulation of the environment might fall into this category).
-For example, DP assumes a perfect distribution model.
+On the other hand, DP, for example, assumes a perfect distribution model.

 We can consider 2 types of planning: **state-space panning** which searches through the state space for an optimal policy and **plan-space planning which searches through the space of plans**.
 The latter needs some operators which transform the plans and a partial ordering relationship for them (eg. evolutionary methods) and are beyond the scope of this book.

 ---

 A simple example of planning is **a planning Q-learning version, called Q-planning**.
-A simple version of this algorithm involves simply selecting a state action-pair  randomly and giving it to the model. and then using the reward to train using standard Q-learning.
+A simple version of this algorithm involves selecting a state action-pair  randomly and giving it to the model. and then using the reward to train using standard Q-learning.

 ---